 - Educational Coordination

 The Crisis Stabilization Unit (CSU) operates 24 hours a day, seven days a week in partnership with the Richmond Behavioral Health Authority.
 It provides a safe, therapeutic environment designed to facilitate de-escalation and stabilization.
-The CSU is located on our scenic 82-acre campus in a re-purposed cottage with large windows, recreation and dining areas and spacious bedrooms.
-Children can stay in the CSU for up to 15 consecutive days.
+The CSU is located on our scenic 82-acre campus.
+Children and youth can stay in the CSU for up to 15 consecutive days.

 How do you know if your child is in crisis?